What are Fungal Infections and How Does Resistance Impact Treatment?

 Our Solution for Diagnosing Fungal Infections

 Early diagnosis of fungal infections and the implementation of appropriate treatment contribute greatly to improved outcomes for patients.
 Every minute counts to identify patients at high risk of a life-threatening condition.
 It is important to rapidly identify Candida infections in positive blood culture, alongside other potential pathogens using a syndromic approach.
 Septic patients with polymicrobial and fungal infections are extremely critical and often have the highest mortality rate compared to other types of bloodstream infections.
-It is also important to consider that joints can be impacted by fungal infections commonly in prosthetics but sometimes in native joints.5
+It is also important to consider that prosthetic and native joints can be impacted by fungal infections.5

 Solutions Overview

-- Fungi Identification: Our CHROMID® offer for fungi detection is unique with direct identification of the most prevalent Candida Albicans pathogen within 24-hours.
+- Fungi Identification: Our CHROMID® Candida Media is designed for Candida species detection and is unique with direct identification of the most prevalent Candida Albicans pathogen within 24-hours.
 It means faster time to results for patients in critical care.
+CHROMID® Candida Media allows the detection of all Candida pathogens including Candida auris.

-- Bloodstream Infections: The BIOFIRE® BCID2 Panel will identify seven fungal infection pathogens, alongside 26 other organisms commonly found in bloodstream infections.
-The BIOFIRE® BCID2 Panel has minimal hands-on time, with results in about an hour, helping microbiologists and clinicians quickly identify the causative pathogen in a patient suspected of a fungal infection in positive blood culture.
+- Bloodstream Infections: The BIOFIRE® BCID2 Panel can identify seven fungal infection pathogens, alongside 26 other organisms commonly found in bloodstream infections and 10 associated AMR genes.
+The BIOFIRE® BCID2 Panel has minimal hands-on time, with results in about an hour, helping microbiologists and clinicians quickly identify the causative pathogen in positive blood cultures from patients with suspected fungal infections.

 - Joint Infections: Conventional testing for joint infections is complex, often requiring multiple patient samples, various send-out tests, and days of waiting for results.
 The BIOFIRE® Joint Infection Panel is a rapid syndromic test that delivers comprehensive results in about ~1 hour.
 With 2 fungal, 29 Bacterial, and 8 AMR targets, the BIOFIRE® JI Panel can facilitate improved management of fungal and polymicrobial detections.